Get Started Today!

 7. Enrolment Termination Policy (Full Fee Paying Students)

 Your maximum course enrolment is for 18 months – 24 months, depending on your course.
 You are expected to complete your course within this period.

 - If you are not able to meet assessment deadlines, you can apply for an extension.
+The extension would be granted only if there is over 50% submission for completed units in a qualification.
 If the extension is granted, you will be charged an extension fee.

 8. Government Funded Courses